-7. 43 percent of millennials prefer to access patient portals from their smartphone.
-Based on a 2014 Xerox study, this number is surely higher in 2019.
-Experts hope mobile access might boost actual portal use, which lingers around 15 percent despite nearly 90 percent of providers offering patient portals.
+7. 43% of millennials prefer to access patient portals from their smartphone.
+Based on a 2014 Xerox study, this number is surely higher in 2021.
+Experts hope mobile access might boost actual portal use, which lingers between 15 and 30% despite nearly 90% of providers offering patient portals.

-8. 74 percent of patients say using mobile apps wearables and other mHealth tools helps them cope with and manage their conditions, according to the Boston Technology Corporation.
+8. 74% of patients say using wearables and other mHealth tools helps them cope with and manage their conditions, according to the Boston Technology Corporation.

 mHealth creates value and revenue

-10. The biggest cost saving benefit from mHealth apps will be in reducing hospital costs by decreasing readmission rates and length of stay, and by assisting with patient compliance to medication plans.
-That’s according to the majority of respondents (60 percent) in a Research2Guidance report.
+11. The biggest cost saving benefit from mHealth apps will be in reducing hospital costs by decreasing readmission rates and length of stay, and by assisting with patient compliance to medication plans.